President Joko Widodo leaves for Papua for a working visit | ExBulletin

 President Joko Widodo leaves for Papua for a working visit

-Indonesian President Joko Widodo (Jokowi) left for the province of Papua for a working visit on Friday (01/10/2021).
-With limited entourage, the president took off from Halim Perdanakusuma Air Base in Jakarta using the Indonesia-1 presidential plane at around 9:20 a.m.
-WIB.
+Saibumi.com (WSIS), Jakarta – President Joko Widodo departed for Papua Province for a working visit on Friday October 1, 2021.
+With limited entourage, the President took off from Halim Perdanakusuma Air Base, Jakarta, using the Presidential Indonesia- plane.
+1 to approximately 09.20 WIB.

+READ ALSO: Win the Adem Quiz twice in a Dai Muda consecutive to Juluki as Ustaz Digital

 Upon arrival at Sentani Airport, Jayapura Regency, President Jokowi and his entourage will immediately spend the night and continue their work schedule the next day.